eric-downes/claude_sync/README.md

 ## API Modes

-Claude Sync provides multiple ways to access your Claude projects:
+Claude Sync provides access to your Claude projects through the following modes:

-### Desktop Mode
-Uses the Claude Desktop app to access your projects.
-This is the default mode and works if you have Claude Desktop installed.

-For enhanced access to Claude Desktop data, this project includes a LevelDB MCP submodule that can directly access Claude Desktop's database.
-See [LEVELDB_MCP.md](LEVELDB_MCP.md) for details.

-### Browser Mode
+### Browser Mode (Recommended)
 Uses browser automation to interact with Claude.ai.
-This requires setting your credentials:
+This is the primary supported method for accessing Claude projects.
+Set your credentials:

 ```bash
 # Set environment variables for Claude.ai credentials